itsdchanda/portfolio/README.md

 ![Portfolio Screenshot](assets/img/screenshot.png)

 Welcome to my personal portfolio website!
-This repository hosts the code and assets for my portfolio website, which can be accessed at [https://itsdchanda.github.io/portfolio/](https://itsdchanda.github.io/portfolio/).
+This repository hosts the code and assets for my portfolio website, which can be accessed at my website [debarghya.social](https://debarghya.social).

 ## Features